 While serving in the Pentagon, Titley initiated and led the U.S. Navy’s Task Force on Climate Change.
 After retiring from the Navy, Titley served as the Deputy Undersecretary of Commerce for Operations, the chief operating officer position at the National Oceanic and Atmospheric Administration.
 Titley serves on numerous advisory boards and National Academies of Science committees, including the CNA Military Advisory Board, the Center for Climate and Security and the Science and Security Board of the Bulletin of the Atomic Scientists.
 Titley is a fellow of the American Meteorological Society.
 He was awarded an honorary doctorate from the University of Alaska, Fairbanks.

-When not writing or sailing around the world, Ted Halstead launches cutting-edge think tanks.
-His first, founded when he was 25, introduced new measures of progress and coordinated the Economists’ Statement on Climate Change, signed by 18 Nobel laureate economists.
+Previously, Halstead founded and led two other successful think tanks.
+His first, which he launched at 25, introduced new measures of progress and coordinated the Economists’ Statement on Climate Change, signed by 18 Nobel laureate economists.
 His second, New America, has become one of the most influential think tanks in Washington.

-Halstead’s newest creation, the Climate Leadership Council, is transforming climate policy and politics by advancing a more effective, popular and equitable climate solution, based on the conservative principles of free markets and limited government.
-He has published numerous articles in the New York Times, Washington Post, Financial Times, Fortune, Atlantic, National Review, Los Angeles Times and Harvard Business Review.
-He has also published two books, including The Radical Center: The Future of American Politics (co-authored with Michael Lind).
+Halstead has published numerous articles in the New York Times, Washington Post, Financial Times, Fortune, The Atlantic, National Review, Bloomberg, Los Angeles Times and Harvard Business Review.
+He also published two books, including The Radical Center: The Future of American Politics (co-authored with Michael Lind).

 Jacob Collier is nothing short of prodigious.
 A two-time Grammy-winning singer, arranger, composer, and multi-instrumentalist, he combines everything from jazz and a cappella to classical and Brazilian music.
 In 2014, he was discovered by the legendary producer Quincy Jone.
 Shortly after, Collier began working on his audio-visual live performance vehicle designed and built at MIT.